elemental-lf/benji/docs/source/administration.rst

 - Filesystem specific data redundancy and replication mechanisms in filesystems like Btrs or ZFS

-If your *data backend* fails or has corruptions, at best corrupted restores will be possible.
+If your storage fails or has corruptions, at best corrupted restores will be possible.
 Benji doesn't store any redundant data and it cannot  restore data from stored checksums alone.